 #5 The last supper of Alexander

 In 1503 Alexander VI and Cesare fell victim of the vicious fever that raged through Italy.
 In just a few days, Alexander died, and Cesare had experienced a close shave.
-Meanwhile, his thugs had sacked the Vatican’s treasury, like hotel guests taking soap and towels before the check out.
+Afraid of their master’s downfall (and their luck down with him) his thugs had the Vatican’s treasury ransacked, like hotel guests taking soap and towels before the check out.

 Alexander’s successor, Pius III, didn’t live long, and then Cesare committed the one mistake that cost him everything.
-He chose to support his father’s former enemy.
-Giuliano della Rovere, elected Julius II, spoke honeyed words in Cesare’s ears, but still relentlessly worked to annex the Romagna fiefs to the Papal States.
-The Romagna protested and rioted at this change of management, demanding Cesare’s restoration.
+He chose to support his father’s former enemy, Giuliano della Rovere.
+Elected as the new Pope, Julius II, he spoke honeyed words in Cesare’s ears while secretely plotting to annex the Romagna fiefs to the Papal States.
+When the people of Romagna found out about this, they protested and rioted at this change of management, and demanded Cesare’s restoration.

 #6 The exile of Cesare Borgia

-The despised Borgia was expelled from his native Rome, never to return.
-He was packed up to Castile, and given a suite in the comfortable prison of Chinchilla.
-But tired of the awful prison meals, Cesare broke out.
+The despised Borgia was evicted from the Vatican and expelled from his native Rome, never to lay eyes on her again.
+He was packed up to Castile, where he was given a suite in the comfortable prison of Chinchilla.
+But not wholly happy with the prison meals, Cesare broke out.
 Flawlessly.
 Well, almost.
-The rope was too short, as Cesare discovered when a few of his bones broke on the landing.
+The rope was too short, as Cesare discovered when a few of his bones broke on landing.

 Pestered by his former ally, Louis XII of France, Cesare fled to Navarre, with his brother-in-law, King John III.
-Usually a visit of the in-laws can only mean trouble, but John probably thought it was a happy coincidence.
-Ferdinand II of Aragon coveted Navarre, and his ally, the Count of Lerín, was trenched in Viana at the time, in open defiance of John III.
+Usually a visit of the in-laws can only mean trouble but John probably thought it was a happy coincidence.
+Ferdinand II of Aragon coveted Navarre, and the Count of Lerín (erstwhile ally of John turned traitor) was trenched in Viana at the time, in open defiance of John.
+Given the military expertise of Cesare, John saw a potential ally on his fugitive brother-in-law.

 #7 Cesare Borgia’s death

-Cesare, leading the Navarrese army, relieved Viana and, catching sight of the Count of Lerín himself, began a chase on horseback.
+Leading the Navarrese army, Cesare relieved Viana and, catching sight of the Count of Lerín himself, began a chase on horseback.
 Have you ever been walking with your buddies behind you, and suddenly turned around to discovered they’re not following anymore?
-The same happened to our favourite bastardi.
-Sorry John Snow.
+The same happened to our favourite bastard.
+Though luck, John Snow.

 When Lerín realised this, the prey became the hunter.
 Sword in hand, Cesare fought until his last breath.
 Having lived like a conqueror, Cesare Borgia died like a mercenary, on 11th March 1507.

 #8 Cesare Borgia.
-Neither TV actor, neither videogame character
+Nor TV actor, neither videogame character

-Cesare was left to pay the bills of his family, from Rome, which they had treated as a hotel.
-Unjustly branded as a power-hungry murderer, and of laying with his sister, Cesare was only guilty of appropiating the Vatican’s resources for his own ends.
+Cesare was left to pay the bills of his family, who had treated Rome as their private hotel.
+Unjustly branded as a power-hungry murderer and of laying with his sister, Cesare was only guilty of appropiating the Vatican’s resources for his own ends.
 And, of mercilessly strangling rivals and potential threats.
 However, his exemplary administration of the Romagna makes him somebody very different of the son of a b**** depicted in the media.

 In The Prince, Machiavelli wrote about him like a kid would of Messi.
-One should remember, Machiavelli represented Florence, a sworn enemy of Cesare.
-The praise didn’t come from his grandma, but from his adversary.
+One would do well in remembering however, that Machiavelli represented Florence, a sworn enemy of Cesare.
+The praise didn’t come from his grandma but from an adversary.
 I believe that, at least in death, the infamous bastard who fought to prove his legitimacy for a place in the world, deserves the benefit of doubt.